timtadh/fuzzbuzz/hard.md

 This is a Hard Problem
 ======================

 No really.
-Generating strings of an attribute grammar is at least NP-Complete.
+Generating strings of an attribute grammar is at least NP-Hard.
 I am still trying to nail down the exact complexity class it belongs to, but it is fairly straight forward to show it is NP-Hard.